 We have direct relationships with Mt.
 McKinley policyholders and we attempt to uphold our contractual rights and assert valid defenses to coverage where appropriate.
 The uncertainties inherent in asbestos coverage and bankruptcy litigations have provided us the opportunity to engage in settlement negotiations with a number of policyholders who have potentially significant asbestos liabilities.
 Those discussions are aimed at achieving reasonable negotiated settlements that limit Mt.
 McKinley's liability to a given policyholder to a sum certain.
-Because of the risks and uncertainties inherent in litigation, we cannot be certain that this approach will lead to a negotiated settlements or reached agreement in principle with 22 of our high profile policyholders.
+Because of the risks and uncertainties inherent in litigation, we cannot be certain that this approach will lead to a negotiated settlement in the range expected by us in each or every instance.
+Between 2004 and 2010, we concluded settlements or reached agreement in principle with 22 of our high profile policyholders.
 We continue the approach of attempting to negotiate with such policyholders that may have significant asbestos liabilities, in part because their exposures have developed to the point where we and the policyholder have sufficient information to be motivated to settle.
 We believe that this active approach will ultimately result in a more cost-effective liquidation of Mt.
 McKinley's liabilities than a passive approach, although it may also introduce additional variability in Mt.
 McKinley's losses and cash flows as reserves are adjusted to reflect the developments in litigation, negotiations and, ultimately, potential settlements.